-Haggling in different countries around the world can be a real skill, and one many backpackers struggle with.
+Haggling in different countries around the world can be a real skill, but it is one that so many backpackers often struggle with.
 Find out how to be a haggling ninja with this masterclass in the ancient arts.

 If there is just one skill inexperienced backpackers need to develop quickly on their travels, it is the ancient and noble art of haggling.
 In many of the countries along the traditional backpacker trail, bartering the price you pay for goods, food or even taxi fares and accommodation is not only expected, it is considered the norm.
 Many inexperienced backpackers find this difficult at first because they quite often come from societies where it is simply not done or at the very least is a rarity.
 They may feel rude, cheeky, embarrassed even, but there is absolutely no need, bartering and haggling for goods and services is simply part of the culture, and a part that you can easily immerse yourself in.